Micdejc/llm_multiturn_attacks/README.md

 # Large Language Model (LLM) Multi-turn Attacks

-This is the repository for "[Jailbreaking LLMs Through Tense Manipulation in Multi-Turn Dialogues](<Insert Link Here>)" by [Michael Tchuindjang](<Insert Link Here>), [Nathan Duran](<Insert Link Here>), [Phil Legg](<Insert Link Here>), and [Faiza Medjek](<Insert Link Here>).
+This is the official repository for "[Jailbreaking LLMs Through Tense Manipulation in Multi-Turn Dialogues](<Insert Link Here>)" by [Michael Tchuindjang](<Insert Link Here>), [Nathan Duran](<Insert Link Here>), [Phil Legg](<Insert Link Here>), and [Faiza Medjek](<Insert Link Here>).

 The proposed attack, dubbed the *"Grammatical Mirage Attack,"* is a multi-turn strategy that leverages tense manipulation within dialogues to bypass the guardrails of of both open- and closed-source Large Language Models (LLMs).